Hertfordshire wedding photographers Steve Shipman Photography

 Do we choose the album pictures?

 Yes.
 Your package includes three ways to view your pictures.
 Your online slideshow will be your first viewing, and is linked to your online gallery will show the same images, each with their file numbers, and is a great way to select your favourites.
 Your Image Catalogue is a printed book with thumbnails of all your images, each approximately one and a half by two inches, again with their file numbers.
 You also have a disc of the finished high resolution image files to keep.
-We create a prospective album design for you, with our choice of images, showing how brilliant your images will look in an album layout.
+We can create a prospective album design for you, showing how brilliant your images will look in an album layout.
 This is a great starting point for you to make your own selection, and is viewed online.
 You can see some album details here.

 Do you take formal groups?